Skip to main content

 The College of Engineering is one of only two in the nation to concurrently lead two NSF Engineering Research Centers.
 The ASSIST Center is developing wireless health monitoring devices, while the FREEDM Systems Center is creating an “energy internet” that will transform the way electric power is distributed and stored.

-The college also leads 10 NC State research centers and institutes, including the Nuclear Reactor Program, the Center for Educational Informatics and the Center for Dielectrics and Piezoelectrics.
+The college also leads 12 NC State research centers and institutes, including the Bezos Center for Sustainable Protein, the AI Institute for Engaged Learning, the Nuclear Reactor Program and the Secure Computing Institute.
 And the more than 40 startup companies that have come out of the college since 2006 prove that our researchers are producing solutions that improve the lives of people around the world.

 Great Spaces for Great Ideas